GmrezaH/devopsToolkit/kubernetes/kubespray-deployment/README.md

 - **[Set Up Air-Gapped Repository](air-gapped.md)**: Deploy a local Nexus and Nginx repository to store container images, RPMs, and PyPi packages for air-gapped environments. **Required only for air-gapped setups.**
 - **[Configure High-Availability Load Balancer](loadbalancer.md)**: Set up HAProxy and Keepalived for a reliable Kubernetes API load balancer.
 - **[Install Kubernetes with Kubespray](kubespray-install.md)**: Deploy the Kubernetes cluster using Ansible and Kubespray.
+- **[Kubernetes Cluster Management](kubespray-maintenance.md)**: Maintain and upgrade the cluster, including adding or removing nodes and upgrading Kubernetes versions with Kubespray.
 - **[Installation Checklist](checklist.md)**: A comprehensive checklist to ensure all steps are completed.

 ---

-**Keywords**: Kubernetes, Kubespray, air-gapped, online deployment, DevOps, HAProxy, Keepalived, Nexus, Ansible, containerization
+**Keywords**: Kubernetes, Kubespray, air-gapped, online deployment, Kubernetes maintenance, Kubespray upgrade, DevOps, HAProxy, Keepalived, Nexus, Ansible, containerization, RHEL, Rocky Linux